Livestock and Greenhouse Gas Emissions: 10 Arguments for Nuance

 Dietary focus distracts from more impactful interventions

+The claim that cows produce more emissions than cars is false.
+Livestock's direct (7%) and even total impact (12% of global emissions) is lower than the direct emissions of the transportation sector (14%).
+Living car-free can save 1.0-5.3 t CO2-eq per person per year, greater than one's annual savings via plant-based eating (<0.8 t CO2-eq).
+A single roundtrip flight produces 0.7-2.8 t CO2-eq per person, offsetting a year of veganism or decades of flexitarianism.
+But even this number is overshadowed by the annual emissions from private jets (up to 7,500 t CO2) and superyachts (4,500 t CO2), highlighting the hypocrisy of the virtue-signalling elite.
+The wealthiest 1% contribute to half of the emissions from commercial aviation, with some billionaires' personal consumption emissions at 8,000 t CO2 per year.

+Other aspects of modern lifestyles, such as the excessive purchase of consumer goods, are usually ignored in climate discussions.
 Global tourism accounts for 8% of GHG emissions.
-A single roundtrip flight can produce 0.7-2.8 t CO2-eq per person, potentially offsetting a year of veganism or decades of a flexitarian diet.
-But even this number is overshadowed by emissions from private jets (up to 7,500 t CO2 per year) and superyachts (4,500 t CO2 per year), highlighting the contradiction between the virtue-signalling of elites and their carbon-intensive lifestyles.
-The wealthiest 1% contribute to half of the emissions from commercial aviation, with some billionaires' personal consumption emissions reaching 8,000 t CO2 per year.

-Other aspects of modern lifestyles, such as the excessive purchase of consumer goods, also contribute to global emissions but are usually ignored in discussions.
 The fashion industry alone generates 10% of the global GHG budget, whereas pet food accounts for 1-3% of global GHG emissions.
+Digitalization and data centres also carry a substantial carbon cost; ICT is projected to account for over 14% of the global emission budget by 2040, with smartphones surpassing the emissions from desktops and laptops.
+By 2030, communication technologies could represent 23% of the emission budget.
+The use of email alone can result in 0.1-0.6 t CO2-eq per person per year.
 Yet, issues like pets, fashion, travel, and smartphones receive far less attention than dietary changes.

 Nutrition should be factored in when comparing foods